-California Civil Jury Instructions (CACI)
+California Civil Jury Instructions (CACI) (2017)

 3903L.
 Damage to Personal Property Having Special Value (Civ.
 Code, § 3355) (Economic Damage)Download PDF

 [Insert number, e.g., “12.”]The unique value of [name of plaintiff]’s [item

 To recover damages for the unique value, [name of plaintiff] must prove

 1. That the [item of personal property] had some market value;

 2. That the [item of personal property] had unique value to [name of

 3. [That [name of defendant] had notice of this unique value before

 use your judgment to decide a reasonable amount based on the evidence